-Greece: Natural gas supplier DEPA Trade – nine non-binding bids at tender26.
-March 2020. / SEE Energy News
+Greece: Natural gas supplier DEPA Trade – nine non-binding bids at tender, SEE Energy News

 The Greek Government is selling the stake as part of the terms of the country’s final bailout from the European Union and International Monetary Fund, to help open up the market.
 Greek privatization fund TAIPED said that it has received nine non-binding bids for the sale of a 65 % stake in DEPA Trade, natural gas supply company emerged from DEPA’s prior privatization split.
 Investors who have expressed an interest in acquiring the stake include: Shell Gas, Vitol Holding, Power Globe, MET Holding and C.G.
 Gas Limited of Greek Copelouzos group.
 The other bidders are a joint venture of Hellenic Petroleum (ELPE) and Italian Edison, a joint venture of Motor Oil and Public Power Corporation (PPC), industrial group Mytilineos and contractor GEK Terna.